oskeeker/pokedex/README.md

 ### GraphiQL

-GraphiQL is also include to test GraphQL queries, using GraphiQL Spring Boot Starter:
+GraphiQL is also included to test GraphQL queries, using GraphiQL Spring Boot Starter:

 ```
  <dependency>